 On scheduled eLearning days, junior high and high school students utilize technology via the internet and the school’s learning management system, to complete assigned work.
 Online lessons are interactive and are designed to address the Indiana Academic Standards which guide curriculum.
 Teachers are available to students, through various platforms, to answer any questions or actively collaborate on assignments as needs arise.

 Each student within our district has a device they use on a daily basis in their classroom.
-Student technology devices range from iPads in our elementary buildings to Chromebooks in the junior high and high school buildings.
+Student technology devices range from iPads in K-2nd grade and Chromebooks in 3rd-12th grade.
 In the event a student does not have internet access at home or access to public wifi, all school buildings will be open with supervised study areas on scheduled eLearning days.
 Regular transportation is provided and meals are served on each of the scheduled eLearning days.

 If trends continue, by the class of 2020, nearly all students could be required by the state to take at least part of their higher education/career coursework in an online environment.
 Our MCS mission is to educate all students to reach their potential, and student learning is the foremost thought in our minds as we try to prepare our students for a global marketplace.
 It is our goal that eLearning days will provide our students with an online experience that will be foundational to future growth and success.